Western Europe 410-962 - The Winter King

 The mod MUST be placed in your documents folder (\Paradox Interactive\Crusader Kings II\mod), and NOT in the game main folder.
 Also make sure you delete any older versions of the mod (including "Britannia.mod") and the settings folder (usually it is \Paradox Interactive\Crusader Kings II\Britannia) before installing the latest release.

 Isinfier's portraits have been added as an additional module.
-DO NOT enable the The Winter King - Portraits submod unless you have all of the required portrait packs (Celtic, Norse, Mongol, and Early Western Portraits), as otherwise you will face graphical issues.
+DO NOT enable the The Winter King - Portraits submod unless you have all of the required portrait pack DLCs (Celtic, Norse, Mongol, Early Western, and Iberian Portraits, as well as Monks and Mystics and Holy Fury), as otherwise you will face graphical issues.

-- A campaign scenario starting in 479 AD, and revolving around two major struggles: the Anglo-Saxon invasion of Britain, and the religious conflict between the ancient british Gods and the "new" catholic faith.
-The campaign end date is set to 867 AD.
+- A main campaign scenario starting in 479 AD, and revolving around two major struggles: the barbarian invasions of Sub-Roman Britain and Gaul, and the religious conflict between the ancient pagan Gods and the "new" Nicene faith.
+The campaign end date is set to 962 AD.

 - Custom Events and Storylines.
-There are hundreds of new or modified events, including a search for the legendary thirteen Treasures of Britain (choose the ambition "Restore the Old Gods"), a basic druid selection and education system, events regarding Anglo-Saxon and Frankish invasions, religious conversions, trading routes with the Mediterranean sea, seasonal events, and much more.
+There are hundreds of new or modified events and mechanics, including a high kingship system, events for the Anglo-Saxon and Frankish invasions, Roman restoration events, religious conversions, a search for the legendary thirteen Treasures of Britain, trading routes with the Mediterranean sea, a dedicated season and climate system, and much more.

-- A number of new traits, modifiers, decisions and ambitions/objectives.
+- A number of new traits, modifiers, decisions and ambitions/objectives, and a complete overhaul of the casus belli system.

 - A dynamic 'de jure' map system that allows multiple 'de jure' map configurations.